-To relocate and/or transfer ownership of TPP
+E. Relocation and/or Ownership Transfer of TPP

-- 1. The requestor will complete the Property Control Form (PCF) to document all details of the TPP relocation, including required approvals, new location, and new custodian. - 2.
-The requestor will send the completed PCF to the PM Office at PropertyManagement@valenciacollege.edu - 3.
-The PM Office will review the PCF to ensure accuracy and completeness.
-The PM Office will follow up with the requestor on any missing information or for further clarification. - 4.
-The PM Office will follow up with the requestor to confirm the acknowledgement of the PCF review and notify the requestor of the approval to proceed with relocation of the TPP.
-(Note: It is the responsibility of the requestor to coordinate the physical relocation of the TPP). - E. Missing, Lost, or Stolen TPP - 1.Employees and contractors must immediately report missing, lost, or stolen TPP to their supervisor or College liaison and a representative of Valencia College Safety and Security Services for completion of a "Security Incident Report".
+- 1. Employees and contractors must immediately report missing, lost, or stolen TPP to their supervisor or College liaison and a representative of Valencia College Safety and Security Services for completion of a "Security Incident Report".
 Missing, lost, or stolen TPP shall be managed and may require further investigation and action based on the severity of circumstances by the appropriate authority(ies) on the matter (e.g., Safety and Security, law enforcement, Organizational Development and Human Resources, OIT, etc.).
-For more information on reporting incidents, see College Policy 10-01 Reporting Incidents or Injuries.

-- 2. The Safety and Security Services Office will timely report missing, lost, or stolen TPP to the Vice President, Business Operations & CFO and the PM Office, but no later than ten (10) business days from the time the incident was first reported. - 3.TPP custodians shall submit a PCF to the PM Office, with proper approvals on missing, lost, or stolen TPP that is not recovered so that the item may be removed from the active Property records. - F. Personal TPP Individuals must file a PCF with the PM Office on personal TPP which will be used or installed at the College.
+For more information on reporting incidents, see College Policy 10- 01 Reporting Incidents or Injuries. - 2.
+The Safety and Security Services Office will timely report missing, lost, or stolen TPP to the CFO and the PM Office, but no later than ten (10) business days from the time the incident was first reported. - 3.
+TPP custodians shall submit a PCF to the PM Office, with proper approvals on missing, lost, or stolen TPP that is not recovered so that the item may be removed from the active Property records. - F. Personal TPP Individuals must file a PCF with the PM Office on personal TPP which will be used or installed at the College.